Bridlington Masonic Hall, St. Johns Avenue, Bridlington. YO16 4NG. Telephone: 01262 672519.

 More specific enquiries relating to membership of a particular Lodge should be addressed to the Lodge Secretary, whose contact details may be found on the individual Lodge links below.

-You can also visit the pages on this site on how to join Londesborough Lodge, as well as our contact page.
+You can also visit the pages on this site on how to join us

 At some point in the year, we usually hold an open event, where we invite members of the public, press, potential members and their ladies and any other interested parties, to look around the Lodge, listen to a presentation and join us in a meal afterwards.
 If you would like to come along to an open evening, please contact the Lodge Secretary, who will be delighted to supply you with details of our next event.